OCCRL Staff and Affiliates

 Consultant on Pathways to Results

-Heather McCambly is a consultant for the Pathways to Results Initiative at the Office of Community College Research and Leadership (OCCRL).
+Heather McCambly previously served as project manager for the Pathways to Results Initiative at the Office of Community College Research and Leadership (OCCRL).
+She currently serves as a consultant to PTR.
 Prior to moving to Illinois, Ms. McCambly was a program associate in the Office of Diversity, Equity, and Student Success at the Association of American Colleges and Universities.
 A passionate advocate for educational equity, Ms. McCambly has dedicated her career to increasing college access for non-traditional, low-income, and racial and ethnic minority students.
 For four years, Ms. McCambly worked on a college campus in Portland, Oregon, managing student support programs and led diversity and international initiatives.
 Ms. McCambly has also conducted educational research, evaluation, and policy analysis at the Gateway to College National Network, Portland State University, Oregon’s Higher Education Coordinating Commission, and the Oregon University System.
 Ms. McCambly received her M.A. with honors in Educational Leadership and Policy from Portland State University in 2013.
 She completed her thesis on the equity implications of performance based budgeting systems.

 Associate Professor of Education at the University of Michigan

 Vilma Mesa is Associate Professor of Education at the University of Michigan.
 She investigates the role that resources play in developing teaching expertise in undergraduate mathematics, specifically at community colleges and in inquiry-based learning classrooms.
 She has conducted several analyses of instruction and of textbooks and collaborated in evaluation projects on the impact of innovative mathematics teaching practices for students in science, technology, engineering, and mathematics.
 She served as Associate Editor for the Journal for research in Mathematics Education from 2000-2004 and is currently serving as associate editor for Educational Studies in Mathematics.
+Dr. Mesa is a PI on the NSF Collaborative Research Grant: Transitioning Learners to Calculus in Community Colleges (TLC3).
 She has a B.S. in computer sciences and a B.S. in mathematics from the University of Los Andes in Bogotá, Colombia, and a master’s and a Ph.D. in mathematics education from the University of Georgia.

 Devean R. Owens

-Marci Rockey is a research assistant working on the Pathways to Results project at the Office of Community College Research and Leadership (OCCRL).
+Marci Rockey works on the Pathways to Results and Illinois Reverse Transfer projects at the Office of Community College Research and Leadership (OCCRL).
 Ms. Rockey is currently a PhD student in higher education at the University of Illinois at Urbana-Champaign.
 She holds a Master of Science in Education with a concentration in College Student Personnel Administration and a Bachelor of Arts in Communication from Illinois State University.
 Prior to working with OCCRL, Ms. Rockey served as a community college student services administrator with adjunct teaching experience in college success skills, leadership development and public speaking.
 Her research interests include community college student transition and retention and rural student access and success in higher education.

 Jason L. Taylor

-Assistant Professor Department of Educational Leadership and Policy, University of Utah
+Assistant Professor, Department of Educational Leadership and Policy at University of Utah

 Jason L. Taylor is an Assistant Professor in the Department of Educational Leadership and Policy at the University of Utah.
 He received his PhD in higher education from the University of Illinois at Urbana-Champaign with a research specialization in evaluation methods and concentration in public policy.
 His broad research interests are at the intersection of community college and higher education policy and educational and social inequality.
 Dr. Taylor has conducted and led several quantitative and mixed methods studies related to college readiness, developmental education, adult pathways to college, dual credit/enrollment and early college experiences, transfer policy and reverse transfer, LGBTQ students and educational access and equity.
 He is currently the Co-PI with Dr. Debra Bragg and co-leading the research agenda for the Credit When It’s Due initiative, a 15-state effort to develop and implement reverse transfer programs and policies.